-In the late 1950s, Aaron Ismach and Abram Benenson developed a jet injection device, originally known as the Multidose Jet Injection Device.
-This device became more commonly known as the Ped-O-Jet due to later development of a non-electrical foot-pump model.
-At the time, Mr. Ismach was a civilian scientist working for the US Army Medical Equipment and Research Development Laboratory at Fort Totten, New York and Dr. Benenson was a Colonel in the US Army Medical Corps.
+In the late 1950s, Aaron Ismach and Abram Benenson developed a multi-use nozzle jet injection device, which they named the Multi-dose Jet Injection Device.
+Mr. Ismach was a civilian scientist working for the U.S. Army Medical Equipment and Research Development Laboratory at Fort Totten, New York and Dr. Benenson was a Colonel in the U.S. Army Medical Corps.

-Ismach and Benenson’s device was capable of inoculating 1,000 persons an hour.
-A novel invention for it’s time.
-The device allowed for rapid and expedient immunization of a large population.
-In a military setting, the device allowed for the mass immunization of recruits in bootcamps, training facilities and depots.
+The Multi-dose Jet Injection Device was capable of inoculating 1,000 persons an hour.
+A novel invention for its time.
+The device allowed for the rapid immunization of a large population.
+In a military setting the device allowed for the mass immunization of recruits in bootcamps, training facilities and depots.

 (photo by Benenson, 1959)